The complexity of verifying the release-acquire semantics over register machines: Preliminaries

-For any register machine, it is clear we can pre-process it to omit any unreachable states (from $\stateset$).
-We state and prove all remaining algorithms after this pre-processing has taken place, and thus with all remaining states being reachable by at least some path.
+For any register machine, a depth-first search allows to detect any unreachable state (from $\stateset$).
+In the following, we thus assume that all states in $\stateset$ are reachable by at least some path.